-Hong Kong police break up new protest with rubber bullets, tear gas
+Hong Kong police break up protests as summer of discontent shows no sign of let-up

 The measures are aimed at avoiding the chaos of last weekend, when protesters blocked airport approach roads, threw debris on the train track and trashed the MTR subway station in the nearby new town of Tung Chung in running clashes with police.

-Global credit rating agency Fitch Ratings on Friday downgraded Hong Kong’s long-term foreign currency issuer default rating to “AA” from “AA+”.
+Global credit rating agency Fitch Ratings downgraded Hong Kong’s long-term foreign currency issuer default rating on Friday to “AA” from “AA+”.

-Fitch said it expects that public discontent is likely to persist despite the concessions to certain protester demands.
+Fitch said it expects public discontent will likely persist despite the concessions to certain protester demands.

 German Chancellor Angela Merkel raised the issue of Hong Kong with Chinese Premier Li Keqiang in Beijing, saying a peaceful solution was needed.